For years, I operated in a Crazy Busy state. Getting through my To Do list was all that mattered.

 If you struggle with your days – too much to do, not enough joy, being too hard (or too lax!) on yourself – ask what you need to do to be your BEST SELF.

 Some days it’s knocking things off your To-Do list.
 Some days it’s acknowledging you’re better off with a To-Don’t list.

 Some days it’s prioritizing the hard work to reach those long-term goals over the desire for immediate satisfaction.
 Some days it’s permitting yourself the rest so that your Next-Day You is ready to go.

 And sometimes it is giving yourself a total break and getting under the covers with the Nutella to watch some Netflix.
 Just not every day.

 (Note: You can – and likely should – also ask yourself each day, “Am I wearing two matching shoes?“)

 Rewrite the story.

-Valerie Gordon is a long-time storyteller, award-winning producer and the founder of career and communications strategy firm Commander-in-She.
-She speaks at conferences and works with corporations to help clients use the power of story to grow their careers and their businesses.
+Valerie Gordon is a long-time storyteller, award-winning producer, and the founder of career and communications firm The Storytelling Strategist and the Commander-in-She blog.
+She speaks at conferences and works with corporations to help clients use the power of stories to grow their careers and their businesses.